SGDInstitute/apollo/content/collections/pages/mblgtacc/advisor-programming.md

         content:
           -
             type: text
-            text: 'We are huge fans of the folks on college campuses who dedicate themselves to supporting queer and trans college students as advisors, student support service staff or by way of “other duties as assigned.” '
+            text: "We're huge fans of the folks on college campuses who dedicate themselves to supporting queer and trans college students as advisors, student support service staff or by way of “other duties as assigned.”
+The work performed by these individuals is often thankless or beyond their job description but plays a huge part in creating affirming spaces and experiences for queer and trans college students. "
       -
         type: paragraph
         attrs: